Why "Go Big or Go Home" is the Worst Advice Ever?

 Intense sessions have their place in our lives, whether training for a marathon or preparing to take the bar exam.
 But if we consistently use intense sessions to make up for missed regular sessions, it won’t be long till the entire system falls apart.

 The other common misconception is that quality always outweighs quantity.
-As someone who values depth in every aspect of life, I can attest that quality time alone cannot replace the sheer quantity of time we need to dedicate to any goal that holds significance to us.
+As someone who values depth in every aspect of life, I can attest that quality time alone cannot replace the sheer quantity of time required to reach any worthy goal.

 We must do our reps, and there’s no way around it.

-Still, calibration is essential when balancing Intensity and Consistency in life.
+Most behaviors aren’t inherently bad; they require calibration, an essential life skill.
 Too much of one and too little of the other can lead us off course.

 This is the sweet spot for achieving long-term success.
 Those who excel at this have developed Consistency as their default mode and strategically use Intensity by incorporating short bursts.
-They also understand the value of recovery time and make sure to schedule it into their routines.
+They also understand the value of recovery time and schedule it into their routines.

 Quadrant II represents a state of High Consistency and High Intensity.